How To Optimise Header Tags for SEO

 What is the Importance of Header Tags to an Ecommerce Site’s SEO?

-Header Tags Provide Semantic Structure to a Page
+1. Header Tags Provide Semantic Structure to a Page

 Unfortunately, 90.63% of web pages don’t get any organic traffic from Google.
-These websites have not been optimised for search efficiency including not being updated with HTML elements.
+These websites have not been optimised for search efficiency including not being updated with relevant HTML elements.

 H1 Tags are reserved for the title of your web page.
 They are usually important stand out headings.